Thursday, July 23, 2015

 I disembarked at Croton Falls Station.
 It is south of the Croton Falls Reservoir, where NYC gets its drinking water via the Croton Aqueduct, which was built in the 1850s by German and Irish immigrants.

-Lee waited for me in his 4x4 SUV (needed to ascend his steep driveway in wintertime).
-Driving out of the parking lot, we zoomed past rural-sounding roads, such as Watermelon Hill Road, Strawberry Fields Lane, Peepers Hollow Lane, and Mud Pond Road.
+Lee waited for me in his 4x4 SUV: a vehicle that was needed to ascend his steep driveway in wintertime.
+Driving out of the parking lot, we zoomed past rural-sounding roads, with names like Watermelon Hill Road, Strawberry Fields Lane, Peepers Hollow Lane, and Mud Pond Road.
+The scenery was quaint and rustic.

 Lee parked in his three-car garage and showed me around his "humble abode".
 It was quite spiffy... and spacious.